msf-oca-his/dhis-ca-printable-forms/README.md

   1. `labelPadding`: the gap between the checkbox and the option name (option label)
   2. `dataElementLabel`: the space (width) assigned for data element names.
 Longer names without spaces will not word wrap.
   3. `numberOfColumns`: the number of columns for displaying options in an option set.
+7. `Metrics`: the unit of measure used for length/width calculations in our app.
+  1. `mm`: indicates millimeter.
+This is fixed and should not be changed.
-7. `Prefixes`: Prefixes can be added to any objects, for example printable form types, section names, or options sets.
+8. `Prefixes`: Prefixes can be added to any objects, for example printable form types, section names, or options sets.
 All prefixes used in this app are configured here.
 Value keys contain the prefix values; the translationKey has to be the same as what is set in the i18n files.
   1. `dataSetPrefix`: prefix for each data set, prepended to the data set name, seen in the template selection dropdown box.
   2. `programPrefix`: prefix for each program, prepended to the program name, seen in the template selection dropdown box.
-8. `Delimiters`: contains all usable delimiters.
+9. `Delimiters`: contains all usable delimiters.
 Any number of white spaces may be added around delimiters during configuration as these will be trimmed by the app.
   1. `optionLabelDelimiter`: separates the option code from the option label, In the following example, closing square bracket ']' is the delimiter, and the app would only display the LABEL.
   2. `categoryOptionComboDelimiter`: used as a delimiter to split categoryOptionCombos in the CatComb table for dataSet tally Sheets.
 In our app, we are using '<br>' as the delimiter.